jupyter-book/jupyter-book/docs/index.md

 ::::{grid} 1 2 2 2

 :::{card}
-:header: Powerful Authoring ✏️
+:header: Powerful authoring ✍️

 Jupyter Book uses [MyST Markdown](https://mystmd.org/spec), an extension of [CommonMark](https://commonmark.org/), making it easy to author structured documents.
 :::

 :::{card}
-:header: Executable Documents ⚙
+:header: Executable documents 👩‍💻

 Interweave computational results with high-quality narrative using Jupyter Notebooks or executable MyST Markdown documents.
 :::

 :::{card}
-:header: Interactive Content 🚀
+:header: Interactive content 🚀

 Publish to a website that allows users to interact with widgets and computation using [JupyterHub](https://jupyterhub.readthedocs.io/), [Binder](https://jupyter.org/binder), and even Python _in the browser_!
 :::

 :::{card}
-:header: Reusable Knowledge 🔎
+:header: Reusable knowledge 🔎

 Create cross-references to content from other documents and sites to give users a deeper, richer reading experience.
 :::